 Born in the Dominican Republic and raised in the Bronx, NYC, I am doubly first-generation: American and college student.
 Prior to mid-2015, I was an undocumented immigrant.

-I attended the same high school as James Baldwin, Stan Lee, Sugar Ray Robinson, Ralph Lauren, and A Boogie wit da Hoodie, to name a few
+I attended the same high school (not concurrently, unfortunately) as James Baldwin, Stan Lee, Sugar Ray Robinson, Ralph Lauren, and A Boogie wit da Hoodie, to name a few.

 Favorite thing about Rice: